 In March 2020, our country experienced a life-changing pandemic.
 Chicago became one of the cities most acutely impacted by COVID-19.
-We were required to shelter in place, practice social distancing and adapt to remote work and learning.
-This public health crisis underscored disparities exacerbated by social determinants of health, such as employment, housing, and education.
+We were required to shelter in place, practice social distancing, and adapt to remote work and learning.
+This public health crisis underscored disparities exacerbated by social determinants of health, such as employment, housing and education.
 To paraphrase the old adage, if COVID-19 represented a "cold" for the general community, Black and Brown people got the "flu."

 In our May 2020 publication, An Epidemic of Inequities: COVID-19 and the Black Community, we made a number of long-term recommendations that were contemplated to obviate the impact of the next pandemic.
 These recommendations included investment in Black and other marginalized communities; investment in the public health infrastructure; investment in universal healthcare; and the need to address environmental justice, mass incarceration and the racial wealth gap.
 The Chicago Recovery Plan shared the sentiment of these recommendations in detail.
-The need to carefully consider the recommendations from "An Epidemic of Inequities" and the "Chicago Recovery Plan" were underscored by the racial reckoning in the wake of George Floyd's murder that also occurred in May 2020.
+The need to carefully consider the recommendations from An Epidemic of Inequities and the Chicago Recovery Plan were underscored by the racial reckoning in the wake of George Floyd's murder, which also occurred in May 2020.

 For a brief period in 2020 and 2021, there seemed to be a prevailing sentiment that the racial and economic divide in America should finally be addressed after 400 years.
 Commitments were made by governmental, corporate, and philanthropic entities to increase opportunities for Black people and other marginalized groups.
 Programs were established and millions in financial commitments were made to support what many believed to be the creation of a level playing field.
-At the same, there was a populist sentiment brewing in America by a predominantly white male populace that white people were losing ground and that Black and Latine people were responsible for their difficulties.
-This clear division brewing in the country made it virtually impossible for the gains and commitments made in 2020 and 2021 to have a lasting impact.
+That desire to overcome our legacy of discrimination was fleeting and quickly yielded to the division currently smoldering in our country, making it virtually impossible for the gains and commitments made in 2020 and 2021 to have a lasting impact.
 This was the backdrop for our work in the State of Black Chicago 2023.

-In 2023, the State of Black Chicago was published in partnership with the Institute for Racial Justice at Loyola University Chicago.1 In the publication, we provided an in-depth analysis that helped to better understand how systemic racism and capitalism worked in conjunction with social, economic, environmental, and political factors to negatively affect the lives of Black Chicagoans in comparison to white Chicagoans.
+In 2023, our State of Black Chicago report was published in partnership with the Institute for Racial Justice at Loyola University Chicago.
+In the publication, we provided an in-depth analysis that helped to better understand how systemic racism and capitalism worked in conjunction with social, economic, environmental, and political factors to negatively affect the lives of Black Chicagoans in comparison to white Chicagoans.

 We made a number of observations that could drive our policy decisions.
 We found that the concentration of challenges facing the Black community were most pronounced in 27 of the 77 neighborhoods.
-Once again, we highlighted the importance of the need for affordable housing, improved educational opportunities and outcomes, and entrepreneurship support.
+Once again, we highlighted the importance of the need for affordable housing, improved educational opportunities and outcomes and entrepreneurship support.
 There was also an argument for the need to repair historical wrongs perpetrated against Black Chicagoans.
 These observations laid the groundwork for the solutions that might improve the experiences of Black Chicagoans and lead to the reduction of the racial wealth gap.